DLR-SC/F2x/doc/src/api/lib/cerr_f2x/lib/f2x_err.rst

 F2X_ERR
 =======

-.. c:function:: void F2X_ERR_HANDLE(int CODE)

-   Return to Python with an error.
+.. f:module:: F2X_ERR
+    :synopsis: Interface to the error handling code.

+.. f:subroutine:: F2X_ERR_HANDLE(CODE)

+    Set an error code and return to Python caller.
+The Fortran control flow is interrupted.

-   :param CODE: The error code to return.
+    :param INTEGER CODE: The error code to be set (will be included in Python exception).